Intercountry adoption from Latvia

 On the 18th of November 2009 Amendments to the "Children Right Protection Law" came into force.
-These Amendments have established that the rule of adoption from Latvia will only take place with the countries that have either signed to the Hague Convention of 29 May 1993 for Protection of Children and Co-operation in Respect of Intercountry Adoption being binding, or to the countries having signed the bilateral Agreements on Legal Cooperation in the field of Adoption with the Republic of Latvia.
+These Amendments have established that the rule of adoption from Latvia will only take place with the countries that have either signed to the Hague Convention of 29 May 1993 on Protection of Children and Co-operation in Respect of Intercountry Adoption (hereinafter – the Convention) being binding, or to the countries having signed the bilateral Agreements on Legal Cooperation in the field of Adoption with the Republic of Latvia.

 Republic of Latvia has signed the bilateral agreements with the following countries:

 - Republic of Poland;